gabbygreat/base-template/README.md

-# skitechat
+# Base Template

-A new Flutter project.
+The base template I use for Flutter projects, using the MVC architecture